The Wayƒarers Journal ©

 Go to bottom of this page

-The Pacific Northwest Trail, a 1200 mile footpath Go Down Go Up
+The Pacific Northwest Trail, a National Scenic Trail Footpath Go Down Go Up

-The Pacific Northwest Trail (PNT) is a 1,200 mile, 1,900 km hiking trail which traversed the northernmost area of the United States from the Continental Divide in Montana to the Pacific Ocean on the Olympic Coast of Washington.
-Along the way, the PNT crosses three national parks, seven national forests, and two other national scenic trails.
-It travels against the grain of several mountain ranges, including the Continental Divide, Whitefish Divide, Purcells, Selkirks, Kettles, Cascades, and Olympics.
+The Pacific Northwest Trail (PNT) is a 1,200-mile (1,900 kilometer) National Scenic Trail (NST) in the United States that traverses the northernmost reaches of the states of Montana, Idaho, and Washington, extending from the Continental Divide in Glacier National Park, in the state of Montana, to the Pacific Ocean on the Olympic Peninsula at Cape Alva in state of Washington.
+Along the route, this footpath traverses 3 national parks (NP), 7 national forests (NF), 6 wilderness areas (WA) and 2 other national scenic trails.
+It is said that the PNT travels against the grain of many of the mountain ranges it traverses, including: Continental Divide, Whitefish Divide, Purcells, Selkirks, Kettles, Cascades, and Olympics.

 In Idaho Panhandle National Forest, the PNT crosses the Moyie River Valley, winds its way through the forest lands, dikes, and farmlands of the Kootenai River Valley, up Parker Ridge to the Selkirk Crest, then down Lions Head and over Lookout Mountain to Upper Priest Lake.
 From there, the trail climbs toward the Washington state line.
 Next, the trail wends along the Kettle Crest, through Okanogan-Wenatchee National Forest and into the range lands and orchards of the Okanogan River Valley.
 From the city of Oroville, Washington, the PNT follows the Similkameen River to Palmer Lake, where the trail travels through Loomis State Forest, and then begins its ascent into the Pasayten Wilderness, where the PNT shares tread with the Pacific Crest Trail.